-- Deliberately hurtful - Repeated, often over a period of time
+- Deliberately hurtful

+- Repeated, often over a period of time

+- Difficult to defend against

 The Blue Tangerine Federation wants to make sure that all students feel safe at school and accepted into our school community.
 Our ethos is one of inclusion and equality; bullying of any kind is regarded as a serious breach of our Behaviour for Learning policy and will not be tolerated.